 More easy gourmet cream sauces:

-- 5-Minute Oregano Sauce5 Minutes
+- Oregano Sauce5 Minutes

-- Spicy Smoked Paprika Sauce for Chicken12 Minutes
+- Paprika Sauce12 Minutes

-- Creamy Chipotle Sauce for Chicken9 Minutes
+- Chipotle Sauce Recipe for Chicken9 Minutes

 Full Printable Recipe

-Rosemary Cream Sauce for Chicken
+Rosemary Cream Sauce

 Equipment: